Newton-Raphson Method for Numerical Solutions

 Where:

-• f(xn)f'(x_n) is the value of the derivative of the function at xnx_n
+f(xn)f'(x_n) is the value of the derivative at xnx_n

 Choosing Initial Guess

 The choice of the initial guess x0x_0 is crucial for the Newton-Raphson method.
-A good initial guess can lead to rapid convergence, while a poor one might lead to slow convergence or even divergence.
-Some strategies for choosing x0x_0 include:
+Some strategies include:

-• Bisection Method: Using a few steps of the bisection method to get close to the root before switching to Newton-Raphson.
+Bisection Method: Using a few steps of the bisection method to get close to the root

 Steps of the Newton-Raphson Method